This series of articles will empower users to troubleshoot concerns they have identified when running the System Performance Measures (SPM) report.

-Some measures require looking back to project enrollments that occurred before the reporting period.
+Some measures require looking back at project enrollments that occurred before the reporting period.
 HUD has implemented a [Lookback Stop Date] = 10/01/2012, or the client's [date of birth], whichever is later.

 Data Quality Section

 A Data Quality section has been added to the report to address customers' requests.
-This section is not from the specification.
+This section is not from the SPM specification document.